-Below are three good reasons you should consider bankruptcy BEFORE you get a divorce:
+Reasons you should consider bankruptcy BEFORE you get a divorce:

 - Your expenses will go up while your household income will go down.
 The reality is that divorce is financially devastating for all involved and can make it even more difficult to pay bills with a reduced household income.
 Filing bankruptcy before you file for divorce may be helpful if it can discharge most or all of your unsecured debts leaving you and your ex-spouse on better financial footing after the divorce.